ga-wdi-boston/wdi_1_js_demo_objects/README.md

 ## Object Oriented Javascript

+Unlike many other languages, (Ruby, Java, Smalltalk), javascript does not provide or even assume that you will be creating programs using the Object Oriented paradigm.

+So, javascript doesn't provide a **class** keyword that is used in these other languages to define an Object "Factory".

+But, we can emulate what is the typical behavior of the **class** keyword in other OO languages.
+And that typical behavior is be create an object factory.

 ## Objectives

 * Implement **inheritence** using Prototypical Inheritence.
-* Only create objects with object literal syntax when creating a singleton.
+* Only create objects with object literal syntax when you need only one of that "type" of object.
-* Create a **Namespace**.
-* Create objects using a Factory (optional).
+* Create objects using a **Factory** (optional).
-* Create objects using the a Constructor function.
+* Create objects using the a **Constructor** function.
-* Create objects using the Object.create method.
+* Create objects using the **Object.create** method.

-Learn about the most common ways to create Javascript Objects.
-	* Object Literal.
-	* Factory Pattern.
-	* Constructor Function.
-	* ECMAScript 5 Object.create
-* Use Javascript Namespaces.
-* Learn about Prototypes and Prototypical Inheritence.
-* How Object property lookup works.
-* How Object method lookup works.
+* * Create a **Namespace**.

 ## Javascript Background (optional)